DemocracyApps/CNP/src/Compositions/Inputs/readme.md

 The input section specifies how to map data to fill the structure defined by elements and relations.
 Inputs can also specify ways to generate structures beyond those defined statically.

 The first thing the input section defines is the 'inputType'.
 Right now there are 2 types: csv-simple and auto-interactive.
-The csv-simple type just maps columns of a CSV file to the denizens in the elements section.
+The csv-simple type just maps columns of a CSV file to the elements in the elements section.
 Here is an example for the specification above (assuming that the ID of the spec above is 1):

 ```
 {